 \subsubsection{$\ord{n}$ sampling strategies, frame subsampling and Kadison--Singer}

-The Christoffel sampling schemes described in this paper are near-optimal, in the sense the sample complexity is log-linear in $n$.
+The Christoffel sampling schemes described in this paper are near-optimal, in the sense that the sample complexity is log-linear in $n$.
 Due to the coupon collector's problem, this is the best achievable when using i.i.d.\ samples (see, e.g., \cite[Rem.\ 3]{dolbeault2022optimal}).

 This limitation has spurred a recent line of work on methods that have linear sample complexity in $n$, i.e., optimal up to possible constants, and even schemes that can achieve interpolation, i.e., $m = n$.
-This is based on techniques introduced in \cite{marcus2015interlacing,batson2014twice} on \textit{frame subsampling}.
+This work is based on techniques introduced in \cite{marcus2015interlacing,batson2014twice} on \textit{frame subsampling} (later, we also discuss a different approach in the hierarchical setting based on randomized quadratures).
 Here, given a frame of $m \geq n$ vectors in $\bbR^n$, one asks whether it is possible to extract a subset of size $\ord{n}$ that, after potential reweighting, still constitutes a frame.
-This problem is closely related to Weaver's $\mathrm{KS}_2$ conjecture, see \cite[Thm.\ 2]{weaver2004kadison} or \cite[Conj.\ 1.2]{marcus2015interlacing}).
-Weaver's conjecture (now theorem) is equivalent to the Kadison--Singer problem, and form the basis of the proof in \cite{marcus2015interlacing} for the latter.
+This problem is closely related to Weaver's $\mathrm{KS}_2$ conjecture, see \cite[Thm.\ 2]{weaver2004kadison} or \cite[Conj.\ 1.2]{marcus2015interlacing}.
+Weaver's conjecture (now theorem) is equivalent to the Kadison--Singer problem, and forms the basis of the proof in \cite{marcus2015interlacing} of the latter.
 The connection to sampling for least-squares approximation comes from the Marcinkiewicz--Zygmund inequality \ef{MZ-inequality}, which can be recast as a frame condition for the vectors $x^{(1)},\ldots,x^{(n)}$ defined by $x^{(i)} = ( \sqrt{w(x_i)} \phi_j(x_i) )^{n}_{j=1}$, $i = 1,\ldots,n$.